-Librarian Talk – Lori Davis – District Librarian
+Librarian Talk – Lori Davis – Harmony ISD

 Welcome to Librarian Talk, the place where Librarians get to talk about their roles, their unique situations and how Accessit Library has helped them.
-This week we spoke with Lori Davis – District Librarian – Harmony ISD about her Library’s and the types of challenges that she faces being a district librarian.
+This week we speak with Lori Davis – District Librarian – Harmony ISD about her library’s and the types of challenges that she faces being a district librarian.

 Superhero of choice